evanx/secret-base56/README.md

 .toString();
 console.log(string);
 ```
-where we omit letters O and I and digits 0 and 1 e.g. to avoid potential confusion if transcribed by humans.
+where we omit letters O and I and digits 0 and 1 to avoid potential confusion if transcribed by humans.

 We can build using its `Dockerfile` as follows:
 ```